 Many sales are lost when salespeople depend on inanimate stationery to sell instead of capitalizing on the human interaction.
+Brochures should not be a favourite of the salesperson.
 Prospects hardly read marketing stationery or act on the information in it.

 But why do sales people convert themselves to brochure distributors?
 My take is that they are in denial.
 They don’t read nor act on brochures dished out to them by other salespeople but somehow they expect their prospect to do so theirs.
 Another reason is that they don’t know any better; now that they have gotten the appointment, what else do they say besides what’s in the brochure?
 And then there is the sheer terror of having to make a presentation-it’s easier to just jot down a name and number on the brochure and whisper a prayer that the prospect will read and call.